 "Building the workforce for tomorrow begins in our classrooms today," Albrecht said.
 "The partnership between Gateway Technical College and UW-Parkside serves as a national model for addressing the critical need to align technology and engineering teachers with the needs of industry."

-The partnership between Gateway and UW-Parkside is a post-baccalaureate program that leads to a technology and pre-engineering license to teach at the early childhood-adolescence level.
-It is the sole licensure-only program in the state of Wisconsin.
+The partnership between Gateway and UW-Parkside is a post-baccalaureate program that leads to a Wisconsin Department of Public Instruction technology and engineering license to teach at the early childhood-adolescence level.
+It is the sole licensure-only program in Wisconsin.